OneTrickBreach/Game-AI-Acceleration-with-NdLinear/README.md

 *   **Lower Memory Usage:** The NdLinear agents consume less memory due to the reduced number of parameters and smaller model size.
 *   **Smaller Model Size:** The NdLinear models have a significantly smaller file size compared to the baseline models, making them more efficient for storage and deployment.

-(Note: Specific numerical results and performance comparisons will be added here after a more thorough analysis of the generated plots and data.)

 ## Benchmarking Methodology